 [REGULATION] CBAM – Effective phase and next steps

-Since October 2023, importers have been required to report emissions embedded in their imports, with no payment obligation for six specific industrial sectors (cement, iron and steel, aluminium, fertilizers, and electricity).
+Since October 2023, importers have been required to report emissions embedded in their imports, with no payment obligation for six specific industrial sectors (cement, iron and steel, aluminium, fertilisers, hydrogen and electricity).

 • Authorized MACF declarant status required to import into Europe